 Seizures can be caused by head injuries, brain tumors, lead poisoning, maldevelopment of the brain, genetic and infectious illnesses, and fevers.
 Sensory symptoms arise from the parietal lobe; motor symptoms arise from the frontal lobe.

-Treatment of seizure disorder consists of anticonvulsant therapy to reduce the number of future seizures.
+Nursing care plan goals for patients with seizure includes maintaining a patent airway, maintaining safety during an episode, and imparting knowledge and understanding about the condition.
 The nurse should monitor the patient for signs of toxicity: nystagmus, ataxia, lethargy, dizziness, slurred speech, nausea, and vomiting.
 It is also the duty of the nurse to provide support to the family and answering questions and correcting misconceptions that surround it.

 - Risk for Trauma or Suffocation